dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1287: Inclusivity and equity should guide societal progress.
+### T1287: Inclusiveness and equity create a thriving society.

 |Support|
 |---|